What Do House Centipedes Eat?

 House centipedes inject their prey with venom before they eat them.

-Centipedes often use a technique known as “lassoing” to trap their prey within their legs like a rope.
-This lassoing effect can be seen easier with larger spaces, particularly when they are hunting larger prey like mice and lizards.
-Their venom usually kills their prey but has a mild response in humans.
+Centipedes often use a technique known as lassoing to trap their prey within their legs, much like a rope.
+This lassoing effect can be seen more easily in larger species, particularly when they are hunting larger prey like mice and lizards.

-Although we wouldn’t think of house centipedes as “smart,” they have developed special hunting strategies for various types of prey.
-When a centipede hunts wasps, for example, they will quickly get in range to inject their venom and then back away.
-Once it’s clear that the wasp has died, they will move in to finally eat.
-For insects that aren’t a threat to them, this behavior doesn’t occur.
+House centipedes have developed specialized hunting strategies for various types of prey.
+When hunting wasps, for example, a centipede will quickly get close enough to inject its venom and then back away.
+Once it is clear that the wasp has died, the centipede will retrieve and eat its prey.

 What Do House Centipedes Eat? - eating earwig